Complete Guide

 What is a top-up loan?

-Shall I take shorter tenure?
+Should I choose a shorter loan tenure?

 Is there any tax benefit on under-construction property?